OpenNMT/OpenNMT/docs/tools/tokenization.md

 ## Special characters

-* `￨` is the feature separator symbol - if such character is used in source text, it is replace by its non presentation form `│`
+* `￨` is the feature separator symbol.
+If such character is used in source text, it is replaced by its non presentation form `│`.
-* `￭` is the default joiner marker (generated in `-joiner_annotate marker` mode) - if such character is used in source text, it is replace by its non presentation form `■`
+* `￭` is the default joiner marker (generated in `-joiner_annotate marker` mode).
+If such character is used in source text, it is replaced by its non presentation form `■`

 ## BPE

-TODO
+Coming soon.